debeando/myterm/README.md

 #My custom Bash

-This is my customized terminal, inside contains; themes, scripts, configs, and more...
+This is my customized terminal, only for Mac OS X, inside contains; themes, scripts, configs, and more...

 ## Install